5 Innovative Discharge Planning Tips for Addiction Treatment Aftercare

 How it Works

-A discrete system like Soberlink can also help to ease the tension in scenarios discharge plans where clients might not feel comfortable testing their sobriety, like at work or in the company of others.
+A discreet system like Soberlink can also help to ease the tension in scenarios where clients are highly motivated to start earning back trust, whether that trust is between family and loved ones, or an employer and colleagues.
 The convenient alcohol testing device combined with the cloud-based management software sends real-time results using facial recognition technology, making it easier to remain accountable without disrupting a client’s lifestyle.
 Having the ability to customize testing schedules, notifications, and report settings make it a powerful recovery tool.

 Experience Improved Outcomes